What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 $PSVersionTable.PSVersion

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 You can also use the cmdlet: